Toolkit ShelfFind

 How is ideal weight calculated?

-This calculator converts the adult BMI 18.5 to 24.9 range into a weight range for the height entered.
+This calculator converts the adult BMI 18.5 to 24.9 range into a weight range for the height entered, using metric BMI math or the equivalent US formula.

 Is this my exact ideal weight?